daac-tools/find-simdoc/README.md

 $ ./scripts/load_nltk_sents.py reuters
 ```

-`reuters.txt` will be output.
-Fully-duplicate documents are removed because they are not noise in evaluation of similarity searches.
+`reuters.txt` will be output, in which fully-duplicate documents are removed because they are noisy in evaluation of similarity searches.
 To do this, the output lines are shuffled, and your file will not be the identical to the following example.

 ```